Shop now & save up to 80% on medication

 Dosage and Usage

-• Missed dose: if a dose is missed, take it when remembered unless it is close to the next dose.
-Do not double doses.
-After an interruption of more than 2 weeks, retitration from a lower dose may be needed.
+If a dose is missed, take it when remembered unless it is almost time for the next one.
+If it is near the next scheduled dose, skip the missed dose and resume the regular schedule.
+Do not double up.
+After an interruption of more than a couple of weeks, a prescriber may restart at a lower dose for safety.

 Side Effects and Safety